Leadership Job Descriptions

 Scheduled

-Executive Committee conference call (frequency TBD)
+Executive Committee conference call (3/year)

 Board Meetings (September, January, May)